Aquaman: Publication history

-The character was reinvented in the 1993–1994 miniseries Aquaman: Time and Tide, which provided a revamped origin for Aquaman.
+Aquaman was reinvented in the 1993–1994 miniseries Aquaman: Time and Tide, which provided a revamped origin for Aquaman.
 This was followed by a new ongoing series, Aquaman (vol. 5), which lasted until 2001 with 75 issues altogether, making it the longest-running Aquaman solo series to date.

 Aquaman (vol. 6) was launched in 2003, following on from the Obsidian Age storyline in JLA.
 In the wake of the DC event miniseries Infinite Crisis and DC's "One Year Later" relaunch, the series was renamed Aquaman: Sword of Atlantis with issue #40 until the final issue (#57); these 18 issues starred a brand new, younger Aquaman named Arthur Joseph Curry.
 There were no more solo Aquaman publications in Post-Crisis continuity, although the original Aquaman did feature as a main character in the limited series Brightest Day.

 The New 52 continuity reboot in September 2011 saw the beginning of the ongoing series Aquaman (vol. 7).
 A spin-off team title, Aquaman and the Others, also ran for 11 issues from 2014 to 2015.
 Aquaman vol. 7 lasted for the entirety of the New 52 era of DC, ending with issue #52 in 2016 as part of the line-wide relaunch DC Rebirth.
-The New 52 volume was immediately followed by the one-shot issue Aquaman: Rebirth, preceding the launch of the current ongoing series Aquaman (vol. 8), which ended with issue #66.
+The New 52 volume was immediately followed by the one-shot issue Aquaman: Rebirth, preceding the launch of the ongoing series Aquaman (vol. 8), which ended with issue #66.

-A digital only series titled Aquaman: Deep Dives was released in 2020.
+Upon cancellation of Aquaman vol. 8, Aquaman did not have a self-titled release until a digital only series titled Aquaman: Deep Dives released in 2020.
+Throughout 2022 Aquaman appeared in both Aquaman: The Becoming, and Aquamen which saw Aquaman train Jackson Hyde/Aqualad to take over his mantle.
+However, by the end of 2022, it seemed DC was moving away from this decision as they began publishing regular Aquaman team-up stories again.
+These included the seven-issue series Aquaman/Green Arrow: Deep Target and the three issue Aquaman/The Flash: Voidsong.
+In August 2022, Aquaman received a three-issue mini-series called Aquaman: Andromeda under DC's adult audience comic series DC Black Label.
+The most current Aquaman titled released was the Aquaman and the Lost Kingdom Special one-shot, released in October 2023 to coincide with the release of the Aquaman sequel film of the same name.

+In January 2025 a new ongoing series began with Aquaman (vol. 9) as part of the DC All In initiative.